JeffFessler/MIRT.jl/doc/thread-pc.md

-A student followed following steps on a Windows 64-bit machine to set up multi-thread processing.
+A student used the following steps on a Windows 64-bit machine to set up multi-thread processing.

 1. Click on Windows key on your keyboard.